A comparative study of 3D Cumulant and Central Moments lattice Boltzmann schemes with interpolated boundary conditions for the simulation of thermal flows in high Prandtl number regime: Introduction

 To solve the advection-diffusion equations, a lower order lattices like \DQQ{2}{}{5}~\cite{Sharma2017,Sharma2018,Fei2018c,Lu2018} and \DQQ{3}{}{7}~\cite{Yoshida2010,Li2014,Yoshida2014,Karani2015,Chen2016,Chen2017b,Xu2019,Sajjadi2019} are frequently used.
 However, to properly recover complex thermal flows (e.g. measure the critical Rayleigh number), a higher-order lattice is required~\cite{Feng2015}.
 According to~\citet{Huang2011}, the accuracy of \DQQ{2}{}{4}, \DQQ{2}{}{5} and \DQQ{2}{}{9} lattices can be comparable, but the effects of low diffusivity were not considered in their study.
-Additionally, lattices such as \DQ{3}{15} shall be avoided, as it is not possible to derive the shift matrix (discussed in next section) following the procedure presented by~\citet{Asinari2008}.
+Additionally, lattices such as \DQ{3}{15} shall be avoided, as it is not feasible to derive the shift matrix from the raw moment space (discussed in next section) following the procedure presented by~\citet{Asinari2008}.
+Apart from increasing the number of discrete velocities, it is possible to take advantage of a specific geometry of the problem by either scaling a lattice into cuboidal one~\cite{Yahia2021} or by adding a correction terms to account for axisymmetric flows~\cite{Hajabdollahi2019}.
+Interestingly, when the relaxation frequency is exactly equal to one, a memory efficient LBM scheme can be implemented, by eliminating the storage of the distribution function.
+From the theoretical perspective, a memory savings of up to $\sim 86 \%$ can be achieved for the D3Q27 lattice~\cite{Matyka2021}.

+In the current study, a linear interpolation scheme~\cite{HamedBouzidi2001} is implemented to represent a boundary located between lattice nodes and improve the representation of the geometry.
+Readers interested in a more detailed studies on the application of an interpolated-anti-bounce-back \acl{BC} are refereed to~\cite{Dubois2009,Ginzburg2009viscosity,Li2013b,Dubois2019}.